Green River Fishing Report

 Weather forecast for Dutch John, Daggett County, Utah

-Partly sunny, with a high near 61.
-South southeast wind 10 to 15 mph.
+Mostly sunny, with a high near 39.
+East southeast wind around 5 mph.

 5-Day Forecast